oroinc/documentation/user_guide/channel_guide.rst

 - **Custom Entities** are created for specific Customer needs and their instances can contain any required details to be filled and processed by the System.
 For more details on Customer entities please see the *Entity Management* guide.
-  Once a Custom entity has been created in the System, it will automatically appear in the drop-down menu in the Entities tab/section below the System Entities.
+  Once a Custom entity has been created in the System, it will automatically appear in the drop-down menu in the Entities section.
 Use the scroll bar to get to them.

 To add an entity to the channel list, choose the entity and click :guilabel:`Add` button.
 The entity will be added to the list.